Food & Agriculture

 Flickr | US Aid

-FOOD SECURITY, NUTRITION, and AGRICULTURE – Feeding the World
+➡️ AGRICULTURE & FOOD SECURITY – Feeding the World

 The global food situation is complex.
-More than 10% of the global population suffer from hunger, meanwhile 25% are overweight or obese, and a further 25% suffer from nutrient deficiency.
-Current poorly designed food systems based around intensive agriculture results in environmental degradation, deforestation, biodiversity loss, the pollution of water sources, and the displacement of communities.
+More than 10% of the global population suffers from hunger.
+Meanwhile, 25% are overweight or obese, and a further 25% suffer from nutrient deficiency.
+Current poorly designed food systems based around intensive agriculture result in environmental degradation, deforestation, biodiversity loss, soil depletion, the pollution of water sources, and the displacement of communities.

 Experts agree that our food systems have been broken for decades.
-Poor choices, concentration of power, and putting profit over people has led to lack of change.
+Poor choices, concentration of power, and putting profit over people have led to a lack of change.

-Check out our comprehensive guides to related topics such as environment, nature, the climate crisis, health, and development & aid.
-German speakers should visit our partner site Bessere Welt Info for 1,900 links on Nahrung.
+German speakers should visit our partner site, Bessere Welt Info, for 1,900 links on Nahrung.

 Line graph called 'World Hunger Continues Dramatic Rise'.
 It shows the number of undernurished people worldwide from 2005 - 2021